Lyles scores season-high 22 as Nuggets beat Magic, 112-87

-DENVER (AP) - Mason Plumlee does a little of everything for Denver - including a pretty good Nikola Jokic impersonation.

-Plumlee had 15 points and 11 rebounds, and wowed the home crowd with his Jokic-like, no-look pass to Trey Lyles in the Nuggets' 112-87 victory over the Orlando Magic on Friday night.
+DENVER (AP) - Trey Lyles scored a season-high 22 points, Mason Plumlee had 15 points and 11 rebounds, and the Denver Nuggets beat the Orlando Magic 112-87 on Friday night.

-Plumlee had four assists, the most impressive coming when he flipped a pass over his right shoulder to a cutting Lyles for a layup.

-"I know Mason, he was looking, so I figured I'd cut and he did his own thing from there," said Lyles, who scored a season-high 22 points.
-"Mason's one of our best passers as a big.
-He looks for me all the time so I'm grateful."

-Jokic has become a fan favorite with his highlight-reel passes, and he was content to pile up vanilla assists on Friday.
-He finished with 11 and 10 rebounds but fell four points shy of a triple-double.
+Nikola Jokic finished with 11 assists and 10 rebounds but fell four points shy of a triple-double.
 It was the third time this season Jokic missed out on a triple-double because he failed to score 10 or more points.

 Jokic assisted on Denver's first four baskets of the game and nearly had a double-double at halftime.
 He only took seven shots and missed all three of his 3-point attempts.

-"Nikola does have that flare, that's why we play through him so much," Denver coach Michael Malone said.
-"Tonight he scored six points but had 11 assists and 10 rebounds.
-That's how he can impact the game."

 The Nuggets didn't need him to win their second in a row at home.
 Lyles and Plumlee provided enough offense off the bench.
-Lyles finished four points shy of his career best, thanks in part to Plumlee's pass.
+Lyles finished four points shy of his career best.

-"We didn't make eye contact but I saw him dive," Plumlee said.
-"He's a really good cutter, he knows how to move off offensive rebounds.
-He had been attacking the basket all night and he went up and had a great finish."

 Terence Ross led Orlando with 18 points and hit his first seven shots.
 His first miss came with 7:48 left and Denver comfortably ahead.